Sex in the States

 • Local school boards can establish school-based health clinics, which are allowed to provide sex ed.
 These clinics may provide contraceptives with written parental consent.
 They are not allowed to provide abortion referrals.

 • Arkansas received $608,656 in federal funds for abstinence-only-until-marriage programs in 2015, an increase in funding of over $50,000 from the year before.
-If you want your school to offer a comprehensive sex ed, be sure to learn more at SIECUS about Arkansas sex ed policies.
+If you want your school to offer comprehensive sex ed, be sure to learn more at SIECUS about Arkansas sex ed policies.
 You can make a difference!

 Age of Minority